phluid61/mug/README.md

 A special class of Enumerator that repeatedly yields values to a block.

+Note: similar to `Enumerator.produce` (Ruby 2.7+), but `Enumerator.produce` includes the initial value in its output.

 The initial yielded value is given in the constructor, but in subsequent iterations the result of the previous iteration is yielded.